SallyKAN/SallyKAN.github.io/_posts/2020-06-07-after-running-rm-rf-on-my-ubuntu-machine.md

 This is quite annoying since hidden directories have many important system and software configurations.

-After I locked my computer and I found out I can't log in to the desktop mode again, as the error message tells `.Xauthority` is somehow not working, it is very likely some important authority files related to the desktop mode have been deleted.
+After I locked the screen of my computer, I can't log in to the desktop mode again, as the error message tells `.Xauthority` is somehow not working, it is very likely some important authority files related to the desktop mode have been deleted.

 The final solution I used to simply reinstall the desktop